-The editors ensure that all submitted manuscripts being considered for publication undergo peer-review by reviewers who are experts in the field.
+The editors ensure that all submitted manuscripts being considered for publication undergo a double-blind peer-review by reviewers who are experts in the STEM fields.
 The Editor-in-Chief is responsible for deciding which of the manuscripts submitted to the journal will be published, based on the validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
-The Editor-in-Chief may confer with other editors or reviewers in making this decision.
+The Editor-in-Chief may confer with Associate Editors or reviewers in making this decision.

 Involvement and cooperation in investigations

-Editors (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
+The Editor-in-Chief (in conjunction with the publisher and/or Associate Editors) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
 Every reported act of unethical publishing behavior will be investigated, even if it is discovered years after publication.
 If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or another note as may be relevant, will be published in the journal.